-The Board of Directors consists of seven members, including one independent director.
+The Board of Directors consists of nine, including two independent directors.
 All of the directors possess the skills and knowledge required for efficient performance on the Board of Directors and act for the benefit of the company, irrespective of who nominated their candidacies and which shareholders voted for their election.

 Board of Directors Committees

 In order to investigate key matters within the scope of the Board of Directors’ authority and to prepare motions on such matters, the Board of Directors has established standing committees comprised of members of the Board of Directors.

 The Audit Committee is authorised to carry out key functions in the sphere of risk management and internal control and audit, including issuing recommendations regarding candidates for independent auditor and a preliminary evaluation of the auditor’s report, evaluation of the financial statements, discussing accounting matters, evaluation of internal control system and tax planning policy.

 This committee provides its recommendations to the Board of Directors regarding business priorities, strategic objectives and strategic risks; investment, credit and integration policies; corporate securities and property management; improving corporate relations; corporate structure streamlining; harmonising corporate standards and preliminary verification of their implementation.
 The committee is authorised to provide its recommendations regarding increasing and decreasing authorised capital, issuing bonds, preliminarily approving internal documents and annual report, distributing profit and convening shareholder meetings.

 - Regulation on Acron Board of Directors Strategic Planning and Corporate Governance Committee pdf, 149.6 Kb